Usehe Dutch Museum Pass (Museumkaart) for free admission to almost all museums in Holland and the other provinces and cities of the Netherlands.

 - Rijksmuseum, Amsterdam

-- Van Gogh Museum, Amsterdam (Get free online timed-tickets!)
+- Van Gogh Museum, Amsterdam (Online time-slot reservation tickets essential!)

-- Anne Frank House, Amsterdam (Online timed-ticket (50 cent) almost essential!)
+- Anne Frank House, Amsterdam (Online time-reservation tickets essential!)

 - Verzetsmuseum (Resistance Museum), Amsterdam